JayKim-Analytics/8-week-SQL-Challenge/Case Study 1 - Danny's Diner/Solutions.md

 GROUP BY s.customer_id;
 ```

-For Question 9, I present two solutions that provide the identical result.
+For Question 9, I present two solutions that provide an identical result.
 Similar to the consideration presented in [```Question 7```](https://github.com/JayKim-Analytics/8-week-SQL-Challenge/blob/main/Case%20Study%201%20-%20Danny's%20Diner/Solutions.md#7-which-item-was-purchased-just-before-the-customer-became-a-member), I was curious as to which solution would be more optimal in terms of completion time within a larger dataset.
 I will revisit this topic in the future.

 #### Steps:
 <details>